PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_wildcards_shortcuts.md

 ****

-**Exercise**
+## Homework Assignment #3 (20 points)
+For these "short" assignments you will have 24 hours to submit via Blackboard. **Late assignments will not be accepted.**

+### Directions for Students:
+Open a new Microsoft Word Document and submit answers to questions 1-3.
+The first four lines of your document should contain the following:
++ Your name
++ MMG232
++ Today's date
++ Class Participation Assignment #2

+1. Type `ls'` - Oh no!
+How would you escape this so you are able to get the output of `history` ?

+> Submit a screenshot of your terminal screen for this question only.
+Your answer must include the command used to "escape".

-1. Checking the output of the `history` command, how many commands have you typed in so far?
+2. Now, you should be able to check the output of the `history` command.
+How many commands have you typed in so far after going through this exercise?
-2. Use the <button>up</button> arrow key to check the command you typed before the `history` command.
-What is it?
-Does it make sense?
+3. Use the <button>up</button> arrow key to check the command you typed before the `ls'` (Question #1).
+What was it?
-3. Type `ls'` - Oh no!
-How do you escape this?

 ****